benders5e/benders5e/airbender.md

 #### Air bomb
 *Cost: 3 chi*
-When you hit the ground after a jump or after flying, you can spend three chi to create a powerful, outward-moving air current in all directions around you.
+You slam your hands or staff to the ground, creating a powerful, outward-moving air current that moves outward in a circle.
 This current dispels any non-spiritual clouds of fog, dust, or other physical cloud effects.

 Targets in your bending radius must make a Dexterity saving throw.
 On a failure, they take take 2d6 force damage and are stunned until the beginning of their next turn.
 On a success, they take half damage.